omarelb/omarelb.github.io/_posts/2019-08-22-variational-bayes.md

 Since Variational Inference is an approximate method, we'd like to know **how accurate** the approximation actually is.
 In other words, when we can trust it.
 If we schedule an ambulance based on the prediction that it will take 10 minutes to arrive, we have to be damn sure that our **confidence in the prediction is justified**.

 One way to check whether the method works is to consider a simple example that we know the correct answer to.
 We can then see how well MFVB approximates that answer.
-To do this, we consider the problem of estimating midge wing length.
+To do this, we consider the (rather randomly chosen) problem of estimating midge wing length.

 ## Estimating midge wing length